cmdotcom/kyc-sdk-javascript/README.md

  ```

 ### Demo
-You can start the Demo by opening examples/index.html in your browser
+You can start the Demo by opening examples/index.html in your browser.

-You'll be asked to enter some information first to start the KYC experience
+You'll be asked to enter some information first to start the KYC experience.

-This information automatically fills the kyc_config needed to start the KYC SDK
+This information automatically fills the kyc_config needed to start the KYC SDK.

  ```